 - 2 large purple carrots peeled

-- 1 whole head of fennel sliced top and bottom, ready for parallel cuts
+- 1 whole fennel sliced top and bottom, ready for parallel cuts

 - 1 small red onion sliced thin